KmolYuan/Pyslvs-UI/docs/pyslvs-api.md

 |:---:|:---:|:---:|:------:|
 | Coord | float | float | Coord |

-The PXY function requires one point and offset values, obtained the position of second point.
+The PXY function requires one point and offset values, get the position of second point.

 In the following picture, `c1` correspond to "A", `d0` correspond to "X",